aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_container_v3.md

 # Configure container on Cloudvision (v3)

-__cv_container_v3__ manages containers on CloudVision:
+__cv_container_v3__ manages containers on CloudVision.
+It supports:

-- Supports creation/deletion of containers
+- Creation and deletion of containers
-- Supports devices binding to containers
-- Supports configlets binding to containers
+- Configlets binding to containers

 ## Inputs